-Just think about it: if you’re declaring that you’re going to make a change, the next thing that comes into your head is “But what are people going to think of me?”
+Just think about it: when you declare that you’re going to make change, the next thing that comes into your head is almost always “But what are people going to think of me?”

-You become exposed at a deeper level, which is how you grow into your most authentic self, but which also leaves you open to criticism and shame in the process.
-Stepping into vulnerability and working through shame go hand in hand.
+Which is how you grow into your most authentic self… but which also leaves you open to criticism and shame in the process.
+So rest assured, this is perfectly normal.

 Shame = control

-When you see it that way, it’s no wonder that so many of us have such n intense “allergy” to vulnerability.
+When you see it that way, it’s no wonder that so many of us have such an intense “allergy” to vulnerability.
 As Brene Brown talks about in her great TED talk on vulnerability, we’ll do anything we can to avoid feeling vulnerable, usually by numbing out, whether that’s with alcohol, drugs, overwork, too much sex, or anything else.

-And so many of us are deeply, deeply shamed as children: although you may not consciously remember it now, chances are that you experienced an incident that was shaming as a child.
+Although you may not consciously remember it now, chances are that you experienced an incident that was shaming as a child.
 And because of the way our bodies, minds, and souls experience shame, that incident can still have a huge impact on your behaviour as an adult!

 So what’s the antidote?